AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 >[!NOTE]
 >
->An Experience Manager Assets as a [!DNL Cloud Service] instance is entitled to connect with only one Brand Portal tenant.
-You must have production environment for your Experience Manager Assets as a [!DNL Cloud Service] instance, wherein Brand Portal is activated on one environment.
+>A production environment is required to an Experience Manager Assets as a [!DNL Cloud Service] instance to connect with Brand Portal tenant.

 **Steps to activate Brand Portal**